orbitalchicken/Roadmap/Postponed.md

 MATE
 ----
-	mate-terminal still has a menu bar and is not transparent Clicking “help” on most mate applications opens yelp to an error page (fixed in 1.7) When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
+	mate-terminal still has a menu bar and is not transparent When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
 	Would be nice if the mouse preference panel in Mate included a “natural scrolling” option Add sound effects like in Cinnamon
 	The MATE user admin program (mate-users-admin), when setting a user’s type to “Administrative”, does not add the user to the “sudo” group.
 The workaround is to explicitly add the user to the sudo group
 	‘mate-screensaver’ still as flaky as it was in lm15 MATE 64-bit.
 Set to ‘Lock screen when screensaver is active’ sometimes upon resume after suspend I get a prompt for my password, other times NOT.
 	MPRIS support
-	mintmenu: Not yet fixed MATE mintMenu bug where it isn’t transparent when user set panel with solid color – all panel adjusts transparent but mintMenu remains with default gray color.
 	marco: Java apps are almost unusable when maximized. http://forums.linuxmint.com/viewtopic.php?f=47&t=112470&p=709183 https://bugzilla.redhat.com/show_bug.cgi?id=918055 (won't fix in MATE, will try to convince the team or patch Marco in Mint 17) mate-system-monitor under resourses doesn’t look great with the default GTK theme (need to give the notebook at widget class name or style name so we can make it flat in Mint-X, alternatively, we could try and make the cairo elements transparent)
 	caja: If you set a black wallpaper, the text below desktop icons becomes unvisible after reboot or logout and login.